ollieLtd/OhGoogleMapFormTypeBundle/README.md

 }
 ```

 **Add form_javascript** this principle is to separate the javascript and html.
 This allows better integration of web pages.
-Inspired by its use [DatetimepickerBundle](https://github.com/stephanecollot/DatetimepickerBundle)
+Inspired by its use in [DatetimepickerBundle](https://github.com/stephanecollot/DatetimepickerBundle)

 ### Example: